Project Manager Jobs at Google with Visa Sponsorship

 Which visa types does Google commonly sponsor for Project Manager roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Project Manager positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Project Manager positions.
 H-1B is the most common pathway for candidates from most countries.
 H-1B1 is available to Chilean and Singaporean nationals.
 E-3 is exclusive to Australian citizens and offers a cap-exempt alternative to H-1B with a simpler filing process and no lottery requirement.

 What qualifications and experience does Google expect for Project Manager roles?